 The cartel crisis was one of the most important events in Swiss industrial history and the lessons learned from the sudden appearance of the Fabriques de Spiraux Réunies in 1895 guided the industrial development of the country through the 20th century.
 Although despised and feared at the time, the creation of a cartel was ultimately successful in preserving and protecting small Swiss producers.
 The move was duplicated by Ebauches SA, ASUAG, FAR, FBR, SSIH, and (thanks to powerful political and economic cover from the Swiss government) maintained the status quo through World War II and the post-war boom.
 Today’s Swatch Group, which can trace a direct line to FSR, would not exist if not for that radical decision in 1895.

-Future articles will discuss the rebellion against the cartel, the impact of Charles-Édouard Guillaume’s inventions of Invar and Elinvar, Reinhard Straumann’s Nivarox, and the creation of ASUAG.
+Future articles will discuss the rebellion against the cartel, the invention of Invar by Paul Perret and Charles-Édouard Guillaume, Reinhard Straumann’s Nivarox, and the creation of ASUAG.

 The balance spring cartel crisis is well-documented in the pages of La Fédération Horlogère and reflected in the establishment and dissolution of the businesses involved.
 It was has also been covered by academics, notably in the following papers: